thavlik/machine-learning-portfolio/experiments/rsna-intracranial/README.md

 ![overfitting tensorboard](images/overfitting.jpg)

 Because such high validation accuracy was observed so early into training, it makes me wonder if the validation set is composed of categorically easier examples.
-I have no way of making a qualitative determination without the ability to read CTs.
+I have no way of making a qualitative judgment about this without the ability to read CTs.

 ## Results
 ![](images/RSNA_HalfRes_classifier2d_20000.jpg)